-The International Institute for Strategic Studies–Asia (IISS-Asia) invites applications for the Gerald Segal Research Internship 2015, which will be tenable for a period of three months during 2015 at the IISS–Asia office in Singapore.
+The International Institute for Strategic Studies–Asia invites applications for the Gerald Segal Research Internship 2018, which will be tenable for a period of three months between March to June 2018 at the IISS–Asia office in Singapore.

-Interested candidates should submit their CVs, synopses of their proposed research projects (which may be directly connected to their postgraduate programmes), and covering letters to Dr Tim Huxley, Executive Director, IISS–Asia by 30 September 2014.
+Interested candidates should submit their CVs, synopses of their proposed research projects (which may be directly connected to their postgraduate programmes), and covering letters to Dr Tim Huxley, Executive Director, IISS–Asia via [email protected] by 28 February 2018.